underscoreio/essential-slick/src/pages/plain_sql.md

 All the techniques described for selects applies for composing plain SQL updates.

-As an example, we can start with an uncoditional update...
+As an example, we can start with an unconditional update...

 ~~~ scala
 val query = sqlu"""UPDATE "message" SET "content" = CONCAT("content", $char)"""